LoicGrobol/structured-data/slides/07-coreference/coreference.py.md

     endpoint="http://localhost:9001",
     be_quiet=True,
 ) as client:
-    text = "Albert Einstein was a German-born theoretical physicist.
-He was not a nice man." document = client.annotate(text)
+    text = "Beethoven’s first music teacher was his father.
+Although tradition has it that Johann van Beethoven was a harsh instructor, and that the child Beethoven, “made to stand at the keyboard, was often in tears”, the Grove Dictionary of Music and Musicians claimed that no solid documentation supported this." document = client.annotate(text)
 ```